Pinbury Park, Cirencester, England

 Edited: April 2003

-English Heritage Register of Parks and Gardens of Special Historic Interest in England Grade II Reference GD1771
+The National Heritage List for England: Register of Parks and Gardens Grade II Reference GD1771

 House Created 1500 to 1599